ahmadr9279/api-independent-study/entries/entry04-gitignore.md

 ## Takeaways

 1. Taking time to find the best solution can sometimes be worth the time it takes to find it (and figure it out).
+I spent forever trying to find a reasonable way to hide an API key that wouldn't make me pull my hair out every time I wanted to deploy.
+If you pull your hair out once trying to find a solution, and it works, then you pulled your hair out once, rather than EVERY TIME YOU DEPLOY.
+It's an investment if it saves you time in the long run.
 2. Testing out the app with friends and family will help reveal bugs in order to get the best possible app that both 1) works, and 2) makes sense.
+Thanks, Mom.

 ## To-Do
 1. Add noun filter.